 Welcome to the Forest Monitoring Hub!

-The FMH combines the European Forest Condition Monitor (EFCM) and projections of the climatic mortality risk of several tree species under different climate scenarios (scenario)
+The FMH is the combination of the European Forest Condition Monitor (EFCM) and the analysis of the risk of tree species under different climate scenarios (scenario)

 As a result of past drought summers (e.g. 2003, 2015, 2018, 2022), an increased dieback in various tree species was observed throughout Europe.
-In this context, the EFCM is supposed to visualise the condition of forests in Europe based on canopy greenness (NDVI) normalized against long-term observations.
+In this context, the EFCM is supposed to visualise the condition of forests in Europe.
+In order to make this possible, remote sensing data will be used to determine the greenness of the vegetation and compare it with long-term observations.
 To illustrate both the relative and absolute variation of greenness over the observation period, the EFCM currently offers 2 products:

-Quantiles = rank of greenness over all years of data and Proportions = proportional deviations: the percentual deviation of the greenness from the long-term mean.
+Quantiles = rank of greenness over all years of data and Proportions = proportional deviations: the absolute deviation of the greenness from the long-term mean value.

 EFCM interactive map